OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 Auditorium Lulli

-1. ESMO standards of care: equal to other countries in the world? – Radka L. Obermannová (Czech Republic)
+1. ESMO standards of care: equal to other countries in the world? – Jonas Feilchenfeldt (Switzerland)

-4. Molecular response prediction in esophageal squamous cell carcinomas: results of the EORTC/SAKK POWER project. – Alexander Siebenhuener
+3. Molecular response prediction in esophageal squamous cell carcinomas: results of the EORTC/SAKK POWER project. – Alexander Siebenhuener (Switzerland)

-5. IO tailored personalized medicine included side effects, drug holidays and maintenance. – Ian Chau (UK)
+4. IO tailored personalized medicine included side effects, drug holidays and maintenance. – Markus Moehler (Germany)

-6. Oligometastatic disease: recommendations or studies ahead? – Şuayib Yalçın
+5. Oligometastatic disease: recommendations or studies ahead? – Şuayib Yalçın (Turkey)

 Session 23: GERD – When Standard Therapy Fails